Clan Stewart of Appin: 15th century

 For the next few years Dugald, who had lost the title of Lord of Lorn through the treachery of his uncle Walter Stewart and the lord of Argyll, but had retained Appin and Lismore, consolidated his power and fortified the hunting lodge of Castle Stalker on the Cormorant's Rock in Loch Laich.
 He also ensured that the Campbells were in no doubt about his displeasure over the loss of the Lordship of Lorn, by having the Campbell territory surrounding Appin regularly raided by the clan.
 Finally, in 1468, in a bid to finally destroy the power of Appin, Colin Campbell and Walter Stewart, the latter now recognised as the Lord of Lorn (but with no authority in Lorn), organised a massive raid against Dugald and his clan.
 Alan MacCoul was again involved and they met at what was to be known as the Battle of Stalc.
 Though losing many men, Dugald virtually destroyed the military strength of the MacFarlanes (a destruction from which they were never to recover) and personally killed Alan MacCoul, his father's murderer.
 The battle solidified Dugald's claim to Appin and the surrounding area, which was formally granted to him by King James III on 14 April 1470.
 In 1497 or 1498 Dugald Stewart of Appin was killed at the Battle of Black Mount fighting against the Clan MacDonald of Keppoch.

+It should be noted here, that the only primary source record of the extended traditional narrative supplied above by Michael Starforth and the Stewarts, are two brief recordings, shown below.
+One the obituary of Sir John Stewart by the Dean of Lismore and the other by the Scots Parliament.
+Nothing about a wedding party love story of McLarens from Ardveich or anything else along those lines.